 Siamese cats first made their way to the East in the late 1800’s and from there, the Himalayan gene made its way into the general cat population.
-The Himalayan gene is interesting, it is a form of incomplete albinism and is heat sensitive, meaning the cat is actually a solid colour, but the gene inactivates the production of melanin-responsible for coat colour-on warmer parts of the body, leaving only the extremities including the ears, nose and tail darker.
-So a seal point Siamese is in fact a black cat, but the Himalayan gene has prevented the black colouration from showing on the warmer parts of the body.
-Pointed kittens are born all white, which makes sense because they are in a constant warm environment in their mother’s uterus.
+The Himalayan gene is interesting, it is a form of incomplete albinism and is heat sensitive, meaning the cat is actually a solid colour, but the gene inactivates the production of melanin-responsible for coat colour-on warmer parts of the body, leaving only the extremities including the ears, nose, and tail darker.
+So a seal point Siamese is, in fact, a black cat, but the Himalayan gene has prevented the black colouration from showing on the warmer parts of the body.
+Pointed kittens are born all white, which makes sense because they are in a constantly warm environment in their mother’s uterus.
 The pointed colouration develops as the kitten matures.
 Pointed cats will often become darker in winter.

-Burmese – Burmese cats are pointed, but the gene responsible is different to that of the Siamese.
+- Burmese – Burmese cats are pointed, but the gene responsible is different to that of the Siamese.
 The gene responsible for Burmese is known as cb.
-While the Burmese is a pointed cat, the constrast between the points and the body colour isn’t quite as defined as that of the Siamese.
+While the Burmese is a pointed cat, the contrast between the points and the body colour isn’t quite as defined as that of the Siamese.

-Tonkinese – This breed is a hybrid of the Burmese and Siamese.
+- Tonkinese – This breed is a hybrid of the Burmese and Siamese.
 While the Siamese gene comes in two copies cs/cs (one from each parent), and the Burmese is cb/cb, the Tonkinese is cb/cs.
 The Tonkinese coat comes in three patterns.
 Solid (more like the Burmese), Mink (half way between the Burmese and the Siamese) and Pointed (similar to the Siamese).
 Eye colour varies according to the coat colour.
 Solid=yellow, mink=aqua and pointed=blue.
-The cat in the photo below is a pointed Tonkinese.
+Below is a Tonkinese cat.

 - Himalayan (a pointed Persian)

 The original pointed colours are:

-Red (or flame)
+- Red (or flame)